Bonsanbec/tecate-simulator/README.md

 ---

----

-## 6. Robust Real-Time Resilience & Unified Relational Caching
+## 6. Real-Time Resilience & Granular Per-Cache Tracking

-The system implements high-performance caching and crash-resilience strategies to prevent data loss and optimize geospatial queries:
+The system implements high-performance caching and crash-resilience strategies to protect NVMe SSD health and optimize execution:

 ### A. Non-Destructive KeyboardInterrupt (Ctrl+C) Pipeline
 If the process is interrupted via `Ctrl+C`, the system catches the signal and initiates an advanced synchronous shutdown pipeline to preserve all progress:
-1. **Cache Serialization**: Writes all current parameters across the three relational JSON tables and the horizontal `stitching_cache.json` immediately.
+1. **Cache Serialization**: Writes only modified cache tables immediately.
 2. **Intermediate Scene Export**: Generates `reconstruction_export.json`, `metadata.json`, and `reconstruction_diagnostics.json` up to the last processed block segment.
 3. **Coverage Map Generation**: Automatically compiles the `export/debug/global_observation_map.png` using current progress.
 4. **Blender glTF Compilation**: Triggers the background Blender compiler to build `export/geometry.glb` from the partially gathered assets.
-5. **Instant Force Exit**: If the user presses `Ctrl+C` a second time during this cleanup pipeline, the system instantly terminates the process.
+5. **Instant Force Exit**: If the user presses `Ctrl+C` a second time during this cleanup pipeline, the process instantly terminates.

 ### B. Relational Geospatial Cache Model
 The cache is split into three normalized, relational tables under the `data/` directory, achieving a **98.4% reduction in disk size** (from 722 MB down to 11.8 MB combined) while avoiding duplicate information: